Week 2: RNAseq

 As we’ve discussed, in larger experiments, it will quickly become cumbersome or unfeasible to manually inspect the results for all of our samples individually.
 Additionally, if we only look at one sample at a time, we may miss larger trends or biases across all of our samples.
 To solve this issue, we will be making use of MultiQC, which is a tool that simply aggregates the relevant logs and outputs from various bioinformatics utilities into a nicely formatted HTML report.

 Since you are working with files that have been intentionally filtered to make them smaller, the actual outputs from fastQC and STAR will be misleading.
-Do not draw any conclusions from these reports generated on the subsetted data; the results will only be meaningful you’ve switched to running this pipeline on the full dataset.
+Do not draw any conclusions from these reports generated on the subsetted data; the results will only be meaningful when you’ve switched to running this pipeline on the full dataset.

-- Make a new module that will run MultiQC.
-You can specify the label as
+- Make a new module that will run

 process_low